dwyl/PWA-Liveview/README.md

    LiveView's WebSocket architecture isn't naturally suited for PWAs, as it requires constant connection for functionality.
 When online, we use `Phoenix.Channel` for real-time collaboration.

 4. **State Management**:
    It is challenging to maintain consistent state across network interruptions between the client and the server.
-We use different approaches based on the page requirements:

-   - CRDT-based synchronization with `Y.js` featuring `IndexedDB` and `y_ex` server-side for Stock Manager page.
-It uses an embedded `SQLite` database for server-side state management synchronization
-   - Local state management (`Valtio`) for the collaborative Flight Map page with no database persistence of the state

 5. **Build tool**:
-   We use `Vite` as the build tool to bundle and optimize the application and enable PWA features seamlessly.
-   We need to build a Service Worker to cache HTML pages and static assets as WebSocket-rendered pages require special handling for offline access.
+   We need to setup a Service Worker to cache HTML pages and static assets to work offline, out of the LiveView goodies.

 ## Design goals